ChuyWNexu/Testing/README.md

 # Pokedex
-Pokedex info using vanilla js
+Pokedex info using vanilla js and PokéAPI